 You’ll be able to copy music, playlists and videos as well as preview songs through the integrated music player.
 You can even choose to transfer select tracks and drag and drop content into iTunes.
 Senuti comes with a 30-day trial or 1,000 song transfers and a full version can be purchase for $18.99.

-Our next addition on the programs similar to Sharepod roster is an all-in-one management tool designed for the iPhone, iPad and iPod.
+Our next addition to the programs similar to Sharepod roster is an all-in-one management tool designed for the iPhone, iPad and iPod.
 AnyTrans is quite a unique application.
 Not only can it transfer media content such as music, videos, podcasts and more, but also applications.
 It supports all iDevices including the original iPod and iPhone and can be installed on Windows and Mac systems.
-Backing up stuff is made convenient with the iWizard tool which allows you to preserve data such as ratings, play counts, tags and art work.
+Backing up stuff is made convenient with the iWizard tool which allows you to preserve data such as ratings, play counts, tags and artwork.

 Additionally, the software can import libraries from different computers without deleting content already on your device.
 While copying files to your iPhone, iPad or iPod, it automatically converts them into supported formats and app data can also be transferred along with their respective applications so that you’ll have your settings and saved games preserved.
 AnyTrans is priced at $59.99.

 5. Media SOS: